 The short answer is yes, There are many types of plywood available, which perform well even after continuous exposure to moisture and water.
 Such as BWP (Boiling Waterproof) Grade Plywood.

 I am sharing some experiments with you.
-So that you will be able to differentiate between ordinary plywood and solid wood.
+So that you will be able to differentiate between regular plywood and solid wood.

-You can see the condition of plywood by keeping it outside for 2 years.
+You can see the condition of the plywood after it has been out for 2 years.

 You can see the condition of solid wood by keeping it outside for 2 years.